stig/spray-example/README.md

 I want this to be an example of a Spray API that goes a bit beyond just the routing layer.
 In particular, it shows how to wire together an API that uses a separate service and model actor.
-It also shows off a few tricks I consider good
+It also shows off a few things I consider good
 practice:

 * "Intelligent" cache control.
 Tailor the upstream cache time per resource.